R for reproducible scientific analysis

 - Name

-single square brackets:- extract single elements or subset: - vectors
+:to generate a sequence of numbers to extract slices[single square brackets:- extract single elements or subset: - vectors

 - extract single elements of a list